 Blister Care: Hypafix

 Came across this by accident Used on chaffing areas ie when your pack is settling in, blister or hot spots on feet

-I cut it into lengths an carry it in my first aid kit and send more in a resupply box up the trail.
+amazing stuff.
+I cut into lengths an carry in my first aid kit.
+Also in bounce box

 Repair Tape : Spinnaker tape

 Another hiker recommended this too me so why not give it a go

 Cost £6.48 for 4.5m